 Illinois Local Food Infrastructure Grant

-Here is a list of things you can do now to get ahead with the application process.
+Here is a list of things you must do FIRST to complete the application process.

-2. Read the Administrative Rules - they offer great insight to what will be expected
+- Read the Administrative Rules - they offer great insight to what is expected

 a.
 Documentation from a source other than the applicant of the date the business was started in Illinois.